FIFA Rule That Indicted South Africa Over Teboho Mokoena’s Ineligibility Case Emerges

 FIFA acted under this rule to uphold fair play and to prevent a party from undermining its competitions by hiding under the technicalities of no formal complaint.

-SAFA has six days to respond in writing to FIFA, and if found guilty, Bafana Bafana will forfeit the match, leading to a three-point deduction which will be awarded to Lesotho.
+SAFA has six days to respond in writing to FIFA, and if found guilty, Bafana Bafana will forfeit the match, resulting in a three-point deduction that will be awarded to Lesotho.

-The possible points deduction will impact Group C in the final matchdays in October, giving a mathematical chance to Benin Republic, Nigeria and Rwanda to qualify.
+The possible point deduction will impact Group C in the final matchdays in October, giving a mathematical chance for Benin, Nigeria, and Rwanda to qualify.

 CAF sends message to South Africa and Nigeria